Support for your business

 Seasonal Workforce Industry support program

-The Victorian Government is providing funding for peak industry bodies and organisations in priority harvest regions to help farm businesses recruit and retain workers.
+The Victorian Government has provided funding to 13 industry bodies and organisations in priority harvest regions to help farm businesses recruit and retain workers.

 Accessing accommodation and transport support

-The Seasonal Workforce Accommodation Program (SWAP) provides financial support for COVIDSafe accommodation and transport of seasonal workers across Victoria.
-Expressions of Interest for the program are now closed.
-Applications are being assessed and successful applicants will be advised shortly.
+The Seasonal Workforce Accommodation Program (SWAP) provides financial support for COVIDSafe accommodation, transport and pastoral care services for seasonal workers across Victoria.
+This program is now closed to new applications.

-The grants of between $10,000 and $1 million are for regional and local projects that boost COVIDSafe accommodation and transport supply for the 2020–21 harvest.
+The grants of between $10,000 and $1 million were offered for regional and local projects that boost COVIDSafe accommodation, transport supply and support for workers in response to the coronavirus (COVID-19) pandemic.

 Summary of support available to agriculture businesses